hennanijamal/Optimizing-Public-Transport/README.md

 Once the server is running, you may hit `Ctrl+C` at anytime to exit.

 ## Outputs
-Station data from consumer
+Station data from consumer:
-`kafka-console-consumer --bootstrap-server localhost:9092 --topic "org.chicago.cta.stations" --from-beginning` to get the following output
+`kafka-console-consumer --bootstrap-server localhost:9092 --topic "org.chicago.cta.stations" --from-beginning`
 ![230 stations](images/cta_stations.png)